erganeshsharma/vim-stuff/README.md

 - Type `CTRL-W CTRL-W` to jump to another window.
 - Type `:q` to close the help window.
 ##### Create a Startup Script
-- Create a **vimrc** startup script to keep your preferred settings.
+- Create a **vimrc** startup script to keep your preferred settings :
+    * Start editing the "vimrc" file : `:e ~/.vimrc`
+    * Now read the example "vimrc" file contents : `:r $VIMRUNTIME/vimrc_example.vim`
+    * Write the file with : `:w`
+> **Note :** The next time you start Vim it will use syntax highlighting.
+You can add all your preferred settings to this "vimrc" file.
+For more information type `:help vimrc-intro`.
 ##### Completion
 - When typing a  `:` command :
     * press `CTRL-D` to see possible completions.